The 1979 Quarter Explored: A Big Chapter in Coin History

 Mint Mark and Type

-• 1979 Quarter D: A standard coin unless featuring a filled mint mark or error.
+• 1979 Quarter D: A standard coin unless featuring a filled one or error.
 The 1979 D quarter filled mint mark value is rather higher than ordinary ones.

-By the way, how much is a 1979 no mint mark quarter worth?
-If you compare them with other mint marks, these ones are the cheapest, as they are more common.
+By the way, what is the 1979 quarter no mint mark value?
+If you compare them with other ones, these ones are the cheapest, as they are more common.
 However, you should keep in mind other factors that may influence the price.

 Errors and Varieties

 • Filled Mint Marks: Both the filled "D" and "S" mint marks can enhance a coin's value.
-This means, for example, that the 1979 D quarter value will be higher if it has filled mint marks.
+This means, for example, that the 1979 D quarter value will be higher if it has filled one.

 • Notable Errors: Coins with significant minting errors are highly assessed.